kherud/jclingo/README.md

 # Usage

-This library is available via GitHub packages:
+This library is available via Maven:

 ```xml
 <dependencies>